download13/prux/README.md

 * state - any; The current state of the component.
 * props - object; The props given to this component.
 * update(type[, payload]) - function; Call this to dispatch an action to the reducer and update the component state.

+## Notes

+* When attributes are set on the element, if a prop of the same name exists it will be set to the string or number value of the attribute.